-Learn from the World’s Best Procurement Organizations
+Learn from the World’s Best Procurement Organisations

-In a perfect world, every procurement organization would be world-class.
+In a perfect world, every procurement organisation would be world-class.
 Supply chains would function without interruption, maverick spend would be eliminated, and every invoice would be traceable, properly attributed, and paid on time.
 In the real world, though, businesses are better served by a piece of advice from champion runner Kim Collins: “Strive for continuous improvement, not perfection.”

 This pursuit of continuous improvement is an essential part of staying competitive, cost effective, and profitable in today’s fast-paced business environment.
 But that doesn’t mean you have to start from scratch.
-No matter what industry you’re in, you can harness the same principles and techniques that power the world’s top procurement organizations to inform your own decision making and improve your bottom line.
+No matter what industry you’re in, you can harness the same principles and techniques that power the world’s top procurement organisations to inform your own decision making and improve your bottom line.

-Insights from Top Procurement Organizations
+Insights from Top Procurement Organisations